alshdavid/ipc-channel-adapter/README.md

 # IPC Channel Adapter

-This utility wraps [ipc-channel](https://github.com/servo/ipc-channel) to handle the handshake and respond with standard channels.
+This utility wraps [ipc-channel](https://github.com/servo/ipc-channel) to handle the handshake and offers with standard channels.

+This utility also offers a request/response wrapper for messages

 It supports Tokio for non-blocking operation